MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ## Delete your passkey in Authenticator for iOS

 To remove the passkey from Authenticator, tap the account name, tap **Settings**, and then tap **Delete passkey**.

-> [!NOTE]
-> In most cases, the passkey is also deleted from [Security info](https://mysignins.microsoft.com/security-info).
-If not, navigate to Security info and click **Delete** to remove it.
-> If the passkey is not deleted from Security Info Entra ID may prompt the user to sign-in with the passkey they no longer have.
+You will also need to delete your passkey from [Security info](https://mysignins.microsoft.com/security-info).

 ### Troubleshooting